 For more information, check out the business.govt.nz page for Workplace operations at COVID-19 alert levels

 Goods and services tax (GST) is added to the price of most products and services.
 If you’re GST registered, you can claim back the GST you pay on goods or services you buy for your business.
 You can also charge GST (15%) on what you sell — this is collecting it on the government’s behalf.

-As soon as you think you’ll earn more than $60,000 in 12 months, you have to register for GST.
-You may be charged penalties if you do not register when you need to.
+Whether you're a sole trader, contractor, in partnership or a company, as soon as you think you’ll earn more than $60,000 in 12 months, you must register for GST.
+You may be charged penalties if you don't register when you need to.

 If you don't think you'll turn over that much, it's up to you whether or not to register.
 One benefit of voluntary registration is you might be able to claim a GST refund, eg if you have a lot of expenses but not much income.
 Once you've registered, you have to complete regular GST returns.

 Joanne runs a home-based business selling bags she makes herself and Mike's just started his building business.